PeterWang-dev/rib-backend/README.md

-# rib-server
+# rib-backend
-The Backend Server of Ribrarian.
+A Backend for the Ribrarian.